xaop/rails3-jquery-autocomplete/README.markdown

     f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :submit_on_select => true

+### Javascript on_select

+If you want to persom some custom javascript when a user select an element in the autocomplete item list, you can add it via the :on_select option:

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :on_select => "alert('Hello World')"

 ## Formtastic

 If you are using [Formtastic](http://github.com/justinfrench/formtastic), you automatically get the *autocompleted_input* helper on *semantic_form_for*: